ProLoser/BakingPlate/README.md

 * A Html5 Boilerplate Theme (adhering to all the best practices that apply to cakeapps).
 * User Login/Registration/Management System (ACL One day also) using CakeDC Ucers &amp; ProLoser Welcome plugins.
 * Planned intergration with ProLoser's Cart Plugin.
-* Planned Mobile Detection &amp; Theme Switching (that will support view caching) using subdomains.

 ## Instructions

-1. Clone into your root plugins directory into /plugins/baking_plate
+1. Clone into your root plugins directory into `/plugins/baking_plate`
 2. Open up your terminal and run `cake plate` - you should see a screeb of options
     a.
 Browse the available plugins and vendors (making note of corresponding names or numbers of modules to install)
     b. use `-group` to show repos by Author